vasilakisfil/Introspected-REST/README.md

 the pagination links from this introspective content.

-Is that better solution?
+Which is the best solution?
 It depends, and that's why we should embrace MicroTypes.
+The `Link` header-based solution is representation agnoistic and could benefit some clients that don't deal much with the conent but in practice such clients are very rary, especially in our use case.
-The first solution would limit the application developer if she wanted to have a link of a specific page, while the second solution would limit the API developer to avoid having the number of pages in the response, because it could be a huge cost to the database level.
+The second solution would limit the application developer if she wanted to have a link of a specific page, while the last solution would limit the API developer to avoid having the number of total pages in the response, because it could be a huge cost to the database level.
-In any case, Introspected REST doesn't restrict you to specify two alternative MicroTypes for the same API functionality.
+In any case, Introspected REST doesn't restrict you to specify two or more alternative MicroTypes for the same API functionality, like pagination.

 #### 11.2.2 The Errors MicroType
 When there API is supposed to return an unexpected response to the user, like a 4xx or 5xx error,